steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 non-existent.
 This is not out of laziness, incompetance, or  malevolence, but because the difficulty of such communication tests our limits.
 Just keeping on top of ones own field and publishing consistently is challenging enough.
+How to properly review cross-disciplinary research is a difficult problem.

 Transitioning from one research field to another is difficult.
-Over ten years ago I had a promising math career derailed due to health issues.
-As I recovered, I switched my interest to machine learning simply because it was an in demand field with career potential outside of the brutal competition for faculty jobs.
+Over ten years ago my goal of having a pure math career was upended due to health issues.
+As I recovered, my interests switched to machine learning simply because it was an in demand field with career potential outside of the brutal competition for faculty jobs.
 I had some bad takes early on.
 I was skeptical of the potential of deep learning because it seemed ad-hoc and unprincipled.
 In just a short time I was proven very wrong.
-It took over six years from when I first changed my focus before I really felt I was becoming enough of an expert to develop novel and useful algorithms.
+It took over six years from when I changed focus before I felt capable of developing novel and useful algorithms.

 Had I been asked to review this paper, I would not have made the decision to reject.
 Certainly I would have asked for major revisions, but I think that